rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - shouldIncludeUserWithoutRole - System.Boolean: Specifies whether we should include users without any roles assigned either in current or descendant orgs.
 If roleIdsFilter is not empty and this field is set to true, users without any roles will be included as well.
 - Returns UserConnection.
 ### usersonaccountlist
-- There are 11 arguments.
+- There are 12 arguments.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
     - before - System.String: Returns the elements in the list that come before the specified cursor.
     - sortOrder - SortOrder: Sorts the order of results.